domainsofapp/domainsofapp.github.io/_posts/2017-10-14-favorite-television.md

 <p class="meta">14 Oct 2017 - Berkeley, CA</p>

-Below is a list of some of my all-time favorite TV shows.
+Below is a list of some of my favorite TV shows:

-## Best
+Anthony Bourdain: A Cook's Tour, No Reservations, The Layover, Parts Unknown

 Black Mirror

+Breaking Bad

+Chappelle's Show

 Halt and Catch Fire

+Mr. Robot

+Silicon Valley

+The Simpsons

 The Sopranos

 True Detective: Season One

 The Wire

-## Comedy

-Chappelle's Show

-Silicon Valley

-The Simpsons

-## Entertaining

-Breaking Bad

-## Travel

-Anthony Bourdain: A Cook's Tour, No Reservations, The Layover, Parts Unknown